 Recently we finished a green field project written in PHP with Laravel as a framework, that was carried out under the Test Driven Development methodology right from the start.

 Test Driven Development is the preferred way for building high quality and scalable software.
 The biggest benefit is the ability to change the requirements and implementation and having a short feedback loop, of that if something went wrong.

-We decided to check its code coverage at the end, to have some idea about the amount of tests we have and how much of the code they cover.
+We decided to check its code coverage at the end, to have some idea about the number of tests we have and how much of the code they cover.

 After some research, it turned out, that it is pretty simple.

 You just need to have xdebug enabled and it will do all the heavy lifting.